-Scholarships are considered “gift aid” because they are a source of free money—financial aid that does not have to be repaid.
+Scholarships are considered “gift aid”—a type of financial aid that does not have to be repaid.
 Funds are awarded to individual students and are often based on specific criteria, such as your major, GPA, financial need, etc. Admitted freshmen are considered for University-wide scholarships based on an overall assessment of their admission application.

 Many students receive scholarships from outside sources, such as hometown organizations, civic organizations, churches, and other local donors, or from businesses and corporations.